Alexey-T/Boleeman_Curves/readme.md

-All these projects (and their screenshots) were originally published on Lazarus forum: https://forum.lazarus.freepascal.org/index.php/board,39.0.html
+All these projects (and their screenshots) were originally published on [Lazarus forum, 'Graphics' part](https://forum.lazarus.freepascal.org/index.php/board,39.0.html).

 ## Gallery